-Many folks out there get negatively affected by how certain other people behave and what they do.
+Many folks out there get negatively affected by how certain people behave and what they do.
 They believe that these people’s energies and actions are somehow toxic to them or everyone around them.
-Well, I’m going to tell you a little secret (and sorry to burst your bubble here)… There is no such thing as “toxic people.”
+Well, I’m going to tell you a little secret (and sorry to burst your bubble here), but there is no such thing as “toxic people.”

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!

 What You will discover

 - The truth about toxic people and our relationships with them.

 - The importance of realizing that people are allowed to do whatever they want.